Guide: Get Your Temp Right for steak by knowing how to use a meat thermometer.

 Steak temperature chat is quite essential when it comes to the doneness and temperature of the steak.
 Its temperature varies from well done 160 F to medium 140 F to rare 120 F. You can eat it as juicy and firm as you want by cooking the steak at the temperature of your preference.

 This chart will come in handy while using the meat thermometer for the doneness of the steak.
-Variation in doneness will also affect the taste and texture of the steak.
+Variations in doneness will also affect the taste and texture of the steak.
 Let’s get right into it.

-The steak is cooked well done at 160 Fahrenheit or above.
+The steak is cooked well at 160 Fahrenheit or above.
 At this stage, it will be dry and hard with a grayish color.
 It is not recommended to heat the steak at this temperature as it will be hard with no moisture.

 The medium temperature for cooking steak is 140 Fahrenheit.
 It is light pink with a slightly firm brown crust.
 At this temperature, the steak will start to dry and firm.

-The temperature for cooking rare medium stake is 130 Fahrenheit.
+The temperature for cooking a rare medium stake is 130 Fahrenheit.
 It has a warm red center with a brown crust.
 It is an ideal temperature for a juicy steak.

 The right temperature for rare steak is 120 Fahrenheit.
 It has a soft texture with a warm red center.
 It is neither hard nor quite juicy.